oneananda/Azure_Operations/Azure_Learning/001 Azure App Service/002 Azure App Service Deployment/README.md

 - **Staging Slots:** Test versions of the app that allow to validate changes before swapping with production.
 - **Slot Swap:** Allows to swap between production and staging slots with minimal downtime, reducing risks during deployment.

+## Continuous Deployment

+- **Azure Repos/GitHub Integration:** Automate deployment by connecting the Azure App Service to a repository.
+When code is pushed to a branch, the app is automatically deployed.
+- **CI/CD Pipelines:** We can use Azure DevOps to create a pipeline that automatically builds, tests, and deploys your application.